 Chogyam Trungpa Rinpoche called psychedelics “plastic flowers for the mind,” meaning that they’re false prophets, insufficient for self-realization.
-Meanwhile, Anaïs Nin (a psychonaut if there ever was one) described her LSD experience with characteristic lyricism but came to a similar conclusion — its meaning was diminished by its artifice.
+Meanwhile, Anaïs Nin (a psychonaut if there ever was one) described her LSD experience beautifully in her diary, but came to a similar conclusion — its meaning is diminished because it’s fake.
+“Fake.”
 Of course acid trips are “unnatural.”
-They do not emerge spontaneously from meditation or other contemplative practices, and LSD in particular is more heavily refined than a lot other drugs (like mushrooms and marijuana).
-But these instruments of consciousness-alteration should be treated outside the division of real/fake and given the special considerations we afford technology — which we normally understand as “unnatural,” but whose impacts are undeniably real.
-Drugs are media, screens, in a sense, like eyeglasses.
-They enable us to apprehend sensoria in entirely new ways and, like many technologies, blur the distinction between mind | body | everything beyond the limits of our skin.
+They do not emerge spontaneously from meditation or other contemplative practices, and LSD in particular is more refined than a lot other drugs, like mushrooms and pot.